 - Millennium Ecosystem Assessment ‘Ecosystems and Human Well-being’

-For information on species in your local area and the best actions you can take to support them you can check out your Local Biodiversity Action Plan, contact your Local Environmental Records Centre (North, South, West, and Mid Wales), find your local Wildlife Trust or take a look at the Invest in Nature Cymru resources.
+For information on species in your local area and the best actions you can take to support them you can get advice from your Local Nature Partnership, contact your Local Environmental Records Centre (North, South, West, and Mid Wales), find your local Wildlife Trust or take a look at the Invest in Nature Cymru resources.

 Waste minimisation and the diversion of waste from landfill